 The facility would be open during the non-curling season (May-August) with many possible activities such as pickleball (number two rising sport in popularity in Etobicoke), summer camps (always in big demand), lacrosse practice, gymnasium - dance, gymnastics, racket sports, basketball, Para sports (sledge hockey, sitting volleyball, etc.) table tennis, indoor soccer practice, carpet bowling/indoor lawn bowling, rock climbing, plus all the items listed in the previous paragraph and more.
 Even storage space is in large demand during this period.

-The new facility would be designed to be fully accessible for wheelchair curlers, curlers with vision loss, curlers with hearing loss and transgender curlers.
+The new facility would be designed to be fully accessible for wheelchair curlers, curlers with vision loss, and curlers with hearing loss.

 Curling is for everyone and it is for life.
 Curling is inclusive and diverse.
 These are principals we will enshrine in our new curling facility.
 We will make sure that if someone wants to curl, we will help them curl.
 We know that curling includes: